Living in North Brunswick, every time there is a toll increase on the Turnpike my town sees an increase in traffic (particularly trucks)

 trust fund.

-round-trip for a 6-axle truck on the entire length of the New Jersey Turnpike now costs over $113!!!
-That large cost is is worth an extra hour or so on the road for most working class truck drivers crossing the state.
-Close to me truck traffic was already very heavy on River Road in Piscataway which is part of one of those alternative truck routes.
+round-trip for a 6-axle truck on the entire length of the New Jersey Turnpike now costs over $113!
+For most working class truck drivers, being able to avoid that cost is worth an extra hour or so in traffic.
+Close to me, truck traffic was already very heavy on River Road in Piscataway which is part of one of those alternative, toll-free truck routes.
 Truckers come down I 287 connect to Rt 18 via River Rd and then continue to Rt 1 and ultimately I 295 and I 95.
-It just happens that River Road is also a critical Route for cyclists needing to go west from New Brunswick, Highland Park and Rutgers University.
+It just happens that River Road is also a critical route for cyclists needing to go west from New Brunswick, Highland Park and Rutgers University.
 Members of local cycling clubs including the Rutgers Cycling Team can often be seen traveling on River Road to the hills to the west in Somerset County.
-And if one needs to go between the county seats of New Brunswick and Somerville by bike, River Road is the only road that will help get you there without detours that would add a significant amount of extra distance.
-Added trucks to River Road will surely put these cyclists at greater risk.
+If a cyclist needs to go between the county seats of New Brunswick and Somerville, River Road is the only road that will get one there without detours that would add a significant amount of extra distance.
+Additional trucks on River Road will surely put these cyclists at greater risk.

-I can't blame drivers for avoiding the Turnpike and Parkway as I too do everything I can to avoid the toll roads when I drive my car.
-And just like myself, most drivers have a choice to either pay for the convenience of the toll roads option or to deal with a little bit of extra traffic and budget more time driving on the surface roads.
-In this time of economic stress it is likely that this new round of toll hikes will see even greater numbers of drivers opting to save their money and go with the second choice, particularly truck drivers.
+I can't blame these truck drivers for using River Road to avoid the Turnpike.
+I too do everything I can to avoid New Jersey's toll roads when I drive my car.
+And just like myself, most drivers do have a choice to either pay for the convenience of the toll roads or opt to deal with a little bit of extra traffic and budget more time driving on the surface roads.
+In this time of economic stress it is likely that this new round of toll hikes will see even greater numbers of drivers choosing to save their money and go with the second choice, particularly truck drivers.
 Besides petitioning over the long-term to reverse this bad transportation policy, I guess all that we can do in the meantime is just hope that these diverted drivers don't kill any bicyclists or pedestrians.

 Post a Comment